egideons/busha_mobile_design_task/README.md

 - Developer: Chukwuoma Gideon Chimemerie
 - Project duration: 4 Days
 - Features:
-  - Has Light and Dark theme
+  - Supports Light and Dark theme
   - Supports larger screens or landscape mode
+  - Animations

 ## How to download the APK